carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use a convolutional neural network (CNN) to make a prediction (ie classify an image)
+- Use a convolutional neural network (CNN) to make a prediction (i.e. classify an image).
-- Explain how to measure the performance of a CNN
+- Explain how to measure the performance of a CNN.
-- Explain hyperparameter tuning
+- Explain hyperparameter tuning.
-- Be familiar with advantages and disadvantages of different optimizers
+- Be familiar with advantages and disadvantages of different optimizers.
-- Understand what steps to take to improve model accuracy
+- Understand what steps to take to improve model accuracy.

 ::::::::::::::::::::::::::::::::::::::::::::::::